joakim/kay/README.md

 }
 ```

 A receptor can be thought of as a method defined directly on a cell, not assigned to any field.
-Here's the `greet` method as a receptor:
+Here's the `greet` method as a receptor on a cell named `host`:

 ```lua
 host: {